 If your policy ended over six years ago: The 'statue of limitations' means banks don’t need to keep records that are over six years old.
 However, there is no official cut-off time so if you’ve still got the paperwork, while your chances of success are a little lower with older credit cards, many still do successfully reclaim.

 No - this shouldn't happen.
-The Ombudsman ruled against closing accounts during the bank charges campaign, so it's no longer allowed.
-If you rely on your card and you want full protection, it may be worth opening an account with another provider before you start (see Credit Cards guides).
+The Financial Ombudsman Service ruled against closing accounts during the bank charges campaign, so it's no longer allowed.
+If you rely on your card and you want full protection, it may be worth opening an account with another provider before you start (see Credit Cards guides) although we've never heard of this happening.
 Also remember to cancel unused credit cards.

 No, it won't hit your Credit Rating and won't go on your credit file.
 At worst, in theory the lender you reclaim from could keep its own record, which may affect future applications to that specific lender.
 But we’ve not heard of this happening in practice.